 Rosati explained that we will have Winter Intersession this winter as a pilot.
 Ten courses will be offered between the end of the Fall 2010 semester and the Spring 2011 semester.
 The courses in the pilot are listed on the back of the handout distributed.
 The purpose of the Winter Intersession is to give students flexibility and increase graduation rates.
 The pilot courses will be all online.
-McDougall asked if faculty teaching the pilot courses should contact University Studies; Starrett advised that he will make contact with the faculty.
+McDougall asked if faculty teaching the pilot courses should contact General Education; Starrett advised that he will make contact with the faculty.
 McGowan expressed that MA102 is included in those pilot courses for those students close to finishing MA101 this fall semester.
 Discussion followed about issues with University offices being closed during one week of the Winter Intersession; Rosati explained that the timeline gives faculty/students enough time before and after that week to complete the course requirements.
 He also noted that faculty can – but do not have to - teach during that week, but there will be no tech support.

 8. Academic Affairs Initiatives

 Rosati explained that there are several goals for this academic year:

 Goal 1: Support and enhance student learning

 - Get accredited programs re-accredited. (see handout for Discussion Item #10)

 - New academic programs approved by CBHE. (see handout for Discussion Item #10)

 Goal 2: Using program review and course redesign, evaluate academic offerings to meet new societal demands